 Leaving Hong Kong but don’t have the means to take your larger home items with you?
 Here’s where to donate, sell or, if necessary, chuck your furniture before making the move.

-Between goodbyes and one last junk party, time can quickly get away from you, so if you’re in a pinch and not sure how to shift that sofa or solid wardrobe, there are plenty of options to consider that’ll make moving that much easier.
+If you’re in a pinch and not sure how to shift that sofa or solid wardrobe, there are plenty of options to consider that’ll make moving that much easier.
 Whether you’re hoping to make some money back or happy to donate, we’ve put together a list of options that will (hopefully!) simplify the whole process as you prepare to leave this unique city that we will always call home.

 Where to donate: